heliotropium72/lane_detection/README.md

 ### Camera Calibration

 #### 1. Briefly state how you computed the camera matrix and distortion coefficients.
 Provide an example of a distortion corrected calibration image.
-The file `undistort.py` contains all code necessary for the camera calibration and the function `undistort(<singel image>)` which is used in the pipeline of the video stream.
+The file `undistort.py` contains all code necessary for the camera calibration and the function `undistort(<single image>)` which is used in the pipeline of the video stream.
 The camera calibration is determined using a 9x6 chessboard.
 20 images of this chessboard can be found in the folder "camera_cal".
-The camera calibration is performed by mapping the corner points of the chessboard `objpts` (which are symmetrical) to their image points `imgpoints`.
+The camera calibration is performed by mapping the corner points of the chessboard `objpts` (which are symmetrical) to their image points `imgpts`.
-The points in the image plane and the 3d-plane are saved in the lists `imgpoints` and `objpoints` for all 20 iamges.
+The points in the image plane and the 3d-plane are saved in the lists `imgpts` and `objpts` for all 20 images.
-The `objpoints` is easily created due to the symmetry of the chessboard.
+The `objpts` is easily created due to the symmetry of the chessboard.
 The chessboard is assumed to be fixed on the xy-plane (z=0) with the first point in the origin.
 The measure of the coordinate system is such that the distance between two corners corresponds to 1 measure i.e. the points are [(0,0,0), (1,0,0), (2,0,0), ..., (9,6,0)].
 The set of one set of object points in one image is saved in `objp`.
 The `imgpts` contains the position of the corners in the image plane òf a single image `corners` which are detected making using of the OpenCV function cv2.findChessboardCorners().
 They are further refined to subpixel level by using cv2.cornerSubPix().
 After every succesful detection of the corners, the set of `corners` and `objp is appended to `imgpts` and `objpts` respectively.

-I then used the output `objpoints` and `imgpoints` to compute the camera calibration and distortion coefficients using the `cv2.calibrateCamera()` function.
+I then used the output `objpts` and `imgpts` to compute the camera calibration and distortion coefficients using the `cv2.calibrateCamera()` function.
 The camera matrix of the camera used in this project is

 		1156.94	0		665.948